Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Introduction

-\item In almost all scenarios (except random perturbations of our example) C-CD converges much \emph{faster} than GD, which is \emph{opposite} to the theory which says that C-CD converges $\O(1)$ to $\O(n)$ times \emph{slower} than GD.
-The theory also says that C-CD converges up to $\O(n^2)$ times slower than R-CD, but the gap between C-CD and R-CD is very small compared to $n$.
-Therefore, our experiments show that C-CD is still a very competitive algorithm even though we prove it converges slowly in the worst case.
+\item In almost all scenarios (except random perturbations of our example) C-CD converges much \emph{faster} than GD, which is \emph{opposite} to the theory.
+The gap between C-CD and R-CD in the experiments is far from the theoretical gap $\O(\tau^2)$.
+This discrepancy reveals the weakness of the worst-case analysis.

 \end{itemize}